jesales28/Pricing_Panel/README.md

 Project for Web Developers Bootcamp.

 A basic webpage made with HTML and CSS.
-Practice using classes, google fonts, and flexbox.
+Practice using classes, google fonts, buttons and flexbox.